Cases: General Information

 • You have received a request from your customer about your company's products or services and need to create a case in the system.

-Creation of Cases in MYOB Advanced
+Creation of Cases in MYOB Acumatica

 A case can be created in any of the following ways: